dstogov/ir/README.md

 ## Building and Playing with IR

 IR Framework is under active development and doesn't provide any stable libraries yet.
-In case you like to you IR, it's better to embed the necessary sources into your project (like [PHP]((https://github.com/php/php-src/tree/master/ext/opcache/jit)) does].
+In case you like to use IR, it's better to embed the necessary sources into your project (like [PHP]((https://github.com/php/php-src/tree/master/ext/opcache/jit)) does].

 However, we provide a simple driver that may be built to run tests and play with IR.